Ann-Wanjiru/kitui-crop-yield-ml-prediction/README.md

    - Captures temporal dependencies in upsampled weekly data.

 ## Key Findings & Conclusion
-This study confirms the effectiveness of machine learning models—especially XGBoost and Random Forest—in predicting crop yields using historical environmental and agricultural data from Kitui County.
+This study confirms the effectiveness of machine learning models, especially XGBoost and Random Forest, in predicting crop yields using historical environmental and agricultural data from Kitui County.

 - XGBoost achieved the highest performance (R² = 0.9765, MAE = 0.1411 tons/ha), followed closely by Random Forest.
 - Rainfall and soil moisture emerged as the most influential features in determining yield.